JMIBarth/tutorials/dataset_compilation/README.md

 --------

-Barcoding is a technique uses one or more standardized short genetic markers to identify a specimen as belonging to a particular species.
+Barcoding is a technique that uses one or more standardized short genetic markers to identify a specimen as belonging to a particular species.
 It is also used to depict cryptic species, to survey environmental samples, and for forensic applications.

 --------
 </details>